percona/pmm-infra/pmmdemo/README.md

 ### How do I force a member of a MongoDB replicaset to become a primary?

-Refer to the manual (v4.2) https://www.mongodb.com/docs/v4.2/tutorial/force-member-to-be-primary.
+Refer to the [manual] (https://www.mongodb.com/docs/manual/tutorial/force-member-to-be-primary/).